bdeboe/isc-datafest/TUTORIAL.md

     FROM WalmartStore

-Note that this uses an input variable called StoreId which is defined in dbt_project.yml and defaults to 'CA_1' Modify the parameter below (TX) to whatever you like
+Note that this uses an input variable called StoreId which is defined in dbt_project.yml and defaults to 'CA_1' Modify the parameter below (TX) to whatever you like.

+Navigate to the dbt/datafest/ folder and run the following:

 ```Shell
 dbt run --vars '{"StoreId":TX}'